Tennis-Fritz survives Shelton scare to reach Indian Wells third round | Sports-Games

 Tennis-Fritz survives Shelton scare to reach Indian Wells third round

-In the final game of the match Fritz showed that he is more than a big server, hitting a brilliant lob and deft drop shot to set up match point, which he converted when Shelton's attempt to block back a ferocious forehand sailed long.
-"He's a really good player, and I expected him to come out serving bombs and playing well because he had nothing to lose," Fritz said of the 20-year-old Shelton.
+"Tactically and tennis-wise, everything was on point, so I'm pretty happy with my game," said Swiatek, The win sets up a blockbuster third-round match against 2019 Indian Wells and U.S. Open champion Bianca Andreescu of Canada.

-Defending champion Taylor Fritz overcame a stiff challenge from fellow American young gun Ben Shelton to advance 4-6 6-4 6-3 into the third round of Indian Wells on Saturday.
-An energized Shelton came out firing and crushed an emphatic overhead to break serve en route to grabbing the first set as an upset appeared in the works.
+Defending champion Taylor Fritz battled back against fellow American young gun Ben Shelton 4-6 6-4 6-3 and top seed Carlos Alcaraz breezed past Thanasi Kokkinakis 6-3 6-3 in second-round action at Indian Wells on Saturday.
+An energized Shelton came out firing, crushing an emphatic overhead to break Fritz's mighty serve en route to grabbing the first set and putting the tournament on upset watch.

-But the fourth seeded Fritz converted the first break opportunity he saw on set point when Shelton dumped a forehand into the net to level the match at a set apiece.
+The fourth-seeded Fritz held his nerve and converted the first break opportunity he saw on set point when Shelton dumped a forehand into the net to level the match at a set apiece.
 In the final game of the match Fritz showed that he is more than a big server, hitting a brilliant lob and deft drop shot to set up match point, which he converted when Shelton's attempt to block back a ferocious forehand sailed long.

 The 20-year-old Briton fell into a 4-1 first set hole but rallied from there, dictating points with her forehand to push Linette deep into the court.
 She sealed the win by whipping a forehand winner down the line to bring the fans to their feet on a warm and windy day in the Southern California desert.